Nicole Lapin: Career

 Lapin founded a production company that created the financial news site Recessionista, which was adapted as a show on Ora TV.
 She announced an AOL Originals series titled I'll Never Forget My First, which she hosted and executive produced.
 Her company also launched a wearable product, CASH Smartwatch, marketed with retail partner HSN.

 In 2014, Harlequin (now HarperCollins) announced plans to publish Lapin's book Rich Bitch.
 The book appeared on The New York Times Bestseller list.
 Lapin later signed a book deal with Crown Business for Boss Bitch and published additional titles including Becoming Super Woman.
 In October 2020, she signed a multi-book deal with HarperCollins Leadership.
 Redbook magazine named Lapin their money columnist in 2015.

 Also in 2015, she was the host and a judge on Hatched, a business competition show on The CW Network.
 The show was renewed for a second season in 2016 on CBS.
 In 2017, Lapin was a judge on the Miss America 2017 pageant.
-In 2018, she launched online masterclasses titled "The Money Money School" and "The Boss School".
+In 2018, she launched online masterclasses titled "The Money School" and "The Boss School".
 On "The Boss School" podcast, she interviewed business leaders and founders.
 In 2019, she was appointed a faculty member at the Jack Welch School of Business at Strayer University.

+In 2022, she launched Money News Network (MNN), a podcast network focused on business and finance.
+She hosts the daily program "Money Rehab with Nicole Lapin" and co-hosts "Help Wanted" with Entrepreneur editor-in-chief Jason Feifer.
+By 2026, MNN produced 15 podcasts, including Mo News, Social Currency, and Superwomen, and had a partnership with Entrepreneur Media involving several of that company's shows.
+MNN also operates The Money School, a financial education platform, and Private Wealth Collective, a registered investment adviser.
+According to Lapin, the company has no outside investors.

 In 2023, she received recognition from the Webby Awards for podcasting categories.

 She has contributed financial reports and segments to Rachael Ray, The Kelly Clarkson Show, The Doctors and Access Hollywood.
 Lapin has served as a regular money expert on programs including GMA3 and E!
-Daily Pop and has contributed to outlets such as Forbes, Entrepreneur and Thrive Online.
-The shows on her network MNN include: "Money Rehab with Nicole Lapin", "Help Wanted with Jason Feifer and Nicole Lapin", "We Have Options with Dominque Broadway", "Money Maker with Nely Galán / Mi Mundo Rico con Nely Galán", "Filthy Rich with Hill Harper" and "Pitch Me with Jesse Draper".
+Daily Pop and has contributed to outlets such as Forbes, Entrepreneur, and Thrive Online.
+The shows on her network MNN include: "Money Rehab with Nicole Lapin", "Help Wanted with Jason Feifer and Nicole Lapin", "We Have Options with Dominque Broadway", and "Money Maker with Nely Galán / Mi Mundo Rico con Nely Galán".